-To replace that video, I've found one from the Catalyst Council that covers a great deal of information...
+This video from the Catalyst Council covers a great deal of information...

 The best way, of course, is not to bring the carrier out only when you're going to take your cat to the vet.
 If the carrier only comes out when your cat is going to travel, and she hates car rides, well, guess what?